adanSiqueira/adanSiqueira/README.md

 I also share my thoughts and knowledge on **statistics** and **Data Science** through my [Medium blog](https://medium.com/@adansiqueira).

-In my practical experience, I have developed **interactive dashboards** for sales analysis, created **automated data pipelines** with Python and Object-Oriented Programming principles, and built **data-driven applications** to support business decisions, such as customer segmentation through **unsupervised learning** techniques like K-means.
-Additionally, I have solved **real-world analytical case studies** for major companies, applying statistical modeling and machine learning to extract actionable insights from marketing and CRM datasets.

 ---

 ## 💡 Skills & Tools 👩‍💻